GDQuest/website/content/unique-pages/start-here.md

 The project grew since then, and we're now, we're a team of experienced game developers, tutors, and Free Software enthusiasts dedicated to teaching and supporting Godot, our engine of choice.

 _New to Godot?
-We made a 5-minute video to get you started._
+I made a 5-minute video to get you started._

 {{< youtube "KjX5llYZ5eQ" >}}